 It is the learner's responsibility to apply for the RPEL.
-Learners must submit their claim on the RPL Application Form (Appendix 1) to their Programme Co-ordinator within a reasonable timeframe recommended timeframe: ten (10) working days of the module commencement.
+Learners must submit their claim on the RPL Application Form (Appendix 1) National Programme Co-ordinator within a reasonable timeframe(recomtimeframe: ten (10 working days of the module commencement.